shubhamnavale08/Kickstarter_Project_Analysis/README.md

 ### ✅️Introduction
 In this notebook I will share my analysis of a dataset of roughly 366,000 Kickstarter projects.
 Kickstarter is one of the most popular platforms for promoting and bringing to life creative projects, from Music, Art, Film and Games, you name it.
 Each project does this by seeking funding from the Kickstarter crowd to support their idea and hopefully see it succeed.
 However, many projects fail and I will walk you through my analysis through data exploration with SQL to reveal insights into Kickstarter projects and their success and failure.
 I will then visualise the data in Power BI to present my findings and draw recommendations to my summary question, which you will find further down.

+### 📌Key Insights from the Dashboard

++ This dashboard gives an overview about one of the many crowdfunding platforms, Kickstarter.
+This is a platform for generating funds for a project.
++ Multiple outcomes for a project can be observed, viz., Successful, Failed, Live, Purged, Suspended and Cancelled.
+It can be observed that the success of a project is low in comparison to failure, suspension and cancellation put together, which is concerning for a business.
+Among the many reasons for suspension, lack of trust and non-transparency in disclosing relevant information about the project or the creator, as well as presenting others' work as one's own, are significant factors.
++ In the year 2009, there were only 1.31K projects, which have increased year on year.
++ There was a significant increase observed in 2014 and 2015, with peaks of 59.16K and 58.1K projects, respectively.
++ In the subsequent years, there was a slight decline to 46.16K projects, but the number of projects remained consistently high, staying above 37K.
++ By 2019, there was a drastic drop to only 1.52K projects.
++ **Successful (140,313 projects)**: A large number of projects achieved their goals, but fewer than the failed ones, which accounts for 38.3% of the total projects.
++ **Initial Struggles (2009)**: The journey began with a low success rate of only 0.41%, highlighting initial challenges and learning curves.
++ **Rapid Growth (2014)**: Achieved a peak success rate of 13.73%, showcasing effective strategies and improved execution.
++ **Decline in Success (2019)**: Faced a steep decline to just 0.03%, necessitating an analysis of underlying issues and challenges.
++ **Analysis Needed**: The fluctuating trend underscores the need for comprehensive analysis to understand the factors influencing these outcomes.
++ **Future Strategies**: Focus on identifying and mitigating issues to enhance the success rate in the years to come.